Prime minister says at least 15 dead in Dominica

 - 9:35 a.m.

-Dominica Tourism Minister Robert Tonge is describing his badly damaged country three days after Hurricane Maria made landfall in the eastern Caribbean island.
+Dominica Tourism Minister Robert Tonge described his badly damaged country three days after Maria made landfall in the eastern Caribbean island.

-An update from Tonge indicated that the capital of Roseau still had severe flooding and there’s heavy damage throughout the city.
+An update from Tonge indicated the capital of Roseau still had severe flooding and there was heavy damage throughout the city.

 The hospital and a community center both lost roofs.
-One of two airports serving the country is inoperable while the other is expected to be operational in the coming days.
+One of two airports serving the country was inoperable while the other was expected to be operational in the coming days.
 An estimated 95 percent of the roofs were blown off in some towns, including Mahaut and Portsmouth.

-There are at least nine communities that no one has any information about because they’re cut off and most communications are down in the country.
+There were at least nine communities that no one has any information about because they’re cut off and most communications are down in the country.

-Prime Minister Roosevelt Skerrit was expected to speak from the island of Antigua later Thursday.

-A number of people remain missing.
+A number of people remained missing.

 - 9:35 a.m.

-The president of the hotel association in the Dominican Republic said Hurricane Maria didn’t do any damage to the county’s tourism infrastructure.
+The president of the hotel association in the Dominican Republic said Maria didn’t do any damage to the county’s tourism infrastructure.

-Joel Santos said that assessment includes Punta Cana on the eastern tip of the country.
+Joel Santos said that assessment included Punta Cana on the eastern tip of the country.
 That was the area closest to the eye when the storm passed on its way toward the Bahamas and the Turks and Caicos Islands to the north.
 The government evacuated more than 4,000 tourists to the capital of Santo Domingo.

 - 8:15 a.m.

-President Donald Trump has approved a disaster declaration for Puerto Rico after Hurricane Maria slammed into the U.S. territory.
+President Donald Trump approved a disaster declaration for Puerto Rico.

-The declaration makes federal funding available to Puerto Ricans affected by the storm, which has knocked out power across the entire island Wednesday and caused flooding and landslides.
+The declaration made federal funding available to Puerto Ricans affected by Maria, which knocked out power across the entire island Wednesday and caused flooding and landslides.

 The Category 3 hurricane had maximum sustained winds near 115 mph.
 It was centered about 95 miles north-northwest of Punta Cana, Dominican Republic, until it began moving northwest at 9 mph.